Menu

 The goal of the Grand Prix (‘GP’) series is to encourage participation in more sailing events across the year by more members.
 The idea is that as well as the individual event prizes, participation in the series will also attract points towards an annual series.
 This will give an incentive to do as many events in the series as possible.

 Remember the GP series uses positive scoring with no discards, so the more events you can compete in the better you will do.
-The next GP event will be the rescheduled Blackwater cup on the 7th June, followed by the Jubilee series on the 13th and 14th June.
+The next GP weekend will be a big one, with both the Regatta day race and the Round the Islands on two consecutive days taking us beyond the halfway point for the year.

 To see the full results, click here: